Tulsa race massacre: Breaking the silence

-Three days after the massacre, President Warren G. Harding spoke at the all-Black Lincoln University in Pennsylvania.
+Three days after the massacre, President Warren G. Harding spoke at the all-black Lincoln University in Pennsylvania.
 He declared, "Despite the demagogues, the idea of our oneness as Americans has risen superior to every appeal to mere class and group.
 And so, I wish it might be in this matter of our national problem of races."
 Speaking directly about the events in Tulsa, he said, "God grant that, in the soberness, the fairness, and the justice of this country, we never see another spectacle like it."

 There were no convictions for any of the charges related to violence.
 There were decades of silence about the terror, violence, and losses of this event.
 The riot was largely omitted from local, state, and national histories: "The Tulsa race riot of 1921 was rarely mentioned in history books, classrooms, or even in private.
-Black and white people alike grew into middle age, unaware of what had taken place".
+Black and white people alike grew into middle age, unaware of what had taken place."
 It was not recognized in the Tulsa Tribune feature of "Fifteen Years Ago Today" or "Twenty-five Years Ago Today".
 A 2017 report detailing the history of the Tulsa Fire Department from 1897 until the date of publication makes no mention of the 1921 massacre.

 Several people tried to document the events, gather photographs, and record the names of the dead and injured.
-Mary E. Jones Parrish, a young Black teacher and journalist from Rochester, New York, was hired by the Inter-racial Commission to write an account of the riot.
-Parrish was a survivor, and she wrote about her experiences, collected other accounts, gathered photographs and compiled "a partial roster of property losses in the African American community."
+Mary Elizabeth Jones Parrish, a young black teacher and journalist from Rochester, New York, was hired by the Inter-racial Commission to write an account of the riot.
+Parrish was a survivor, and she wrote about her experiences, collected other accounts, gathered photographs and compiled "a partial roster of property losses in the African American community".
 She published these in Events of the Tulsa Disaster, in 1922.
 It was the first book to be published about the riot.
 The first academic account was a master's thesis written in 1946 by Loren L. Gill, a veteran of World War II, but the thesis did not circulate beyond the University of Tulsa.